lanl/singularity-eos/doc/sphinx/src/models.rst

     F =& F(\rho, T) \\
     G =& G(P, T) \\

-where all potentials are specific, :math:`e` is again the internal energy, :math:`h` is the enthalpy, :math:`F` is the Helmholtz free energy, and :math:`G` is the Gibbs free energy.
+where all potentials are specific.
+Here :math:`e` is again the internal energy, :math:`h` is the enthalpy, :math:`F` is the Helmholtz free energy, and :math:`G` is the Gibbs free energy.
 While equations of state formulated using the Helmholtz free energy can be particularly attractive (such as the sesame tables), finding a convenient form can be difficult.
-As such, the Mie Gruneisen form tends to dominate most analytic EOS and it becomes imperitive to extend the incomplete form to a complete equation of state.
+As such, it becomes imperitive to extend the Mie-Gruneisen form so that it can form a complete EOS.

 The heat capacity is defined as